-- 1. The Administrations of the United States of America (including Alaska, Hawaii, Puerto Rico, Guam, Samoa, and the U. S. Virgin Islands) on one hand and of the Republic of Guatemala on the other hand, agree to execute the service of parcels with an insured value up to the maximum limit of \$100.00, upon payment by the sender of such special additional fees as each of the countries of origin mentioned may establish in its own service.
-Such additional fees accrue in their entirety to the Administration of origin. - 2.
-Parcels containing coin, precious metals, jewelry, or other precious articles must be sent insured. - 3.
-Parcels may be insured for their total value or for only part of their total value, at the option of the sender.
+1. The Administrations of the United States of America (including Alaska, Hawaii, Puerto Rico, Guam, Samoa, and the U. S. Virgin Islands) on the one hand and Spain (including authorized offices in Andorra, Tangier and Spanish Territories of Africa), on the other hand, agree to execute the service of parcels with an insured value up to the maximum of 500 gold francs or the equivalent thereof in the currency of the country of origin, upon payment by the sender of such special additional fees as each of the countries of origin mentioned may establish in its own service.
+Such additional fees accrue in their entirety to the Administration of origin on condition that the Administration of destination be compensated the credits which are indicated in Article 17 of the present Agreement.

+2. Parcels containing coin, precious metals, jewelry, or other precious articles must be sent insured.

+3. Parcels may be insured for their total value or for only part of their total value, at the option of the sender.